 (1) The opportunity to claim statutory time off under the Maternity Protection Act as well as time off for parenting leave in accordance with the relevant law on parental benefits and on parenting leave (Bundeselterngeld- und Elternzeitgesetz - BEEG) is guaranteed.
-The opportunity to meet family obligations under § 32 (4)(5) LHG is guaranteed.
 The examination board decides on whether to extend such time off periods and for how long upon application.
+The opportunity to meet family obligations under § 32 (1)(2) LHG is guaranteed; the examination board decides on whether to extend such time off periods and for how long, upon application.

 (2) Students who are unable to attend classes regularly or are unable to carry out expected assessed and non-assessed coursework or any other work due to lingering illness or due to lingering or permanent disability - without being unable to study - may apply to the examination board to complete their Master's examination within a reasonable period after the planned time limit under these exam regulations.
 The student must stipulate the length of time by which he/she seeks to extend the deadline; the examination board decides on the length of the extension.
 The application must be accompanied by relevant documentation, medical certificates in particular.
 In in particular cases of doubt, the University may require certification by a public health officer.
 The student is obliged to make notification of changes in the prerequisites for extension at the earliest possible opportunity.
-The examination board must check to see whether the changes in the prerequisites for extension must notify the student at the earliest possible opportunity of the new time limits.
+The examination board must check to see whether the changes in the prerequisites for extension mentioned above exist in fact and, if they do, the board must notify the student at the earliest possible opportunity of the new time limits.